christoffer-nylen/backstrace/README.md

 * `strace` must be executed with the `-ttt` format option, so the results can be presented in a timely order.
 * PATTERNS are interpreted as basic regular expressions (the default option when using `grep`).

-## Implementation

-The [pystrace](https://github.com/dirtyharrycallahan/pystrace) project is used to parse the strace log, and [grep](https://man7.org/linux/man-pages/man1/grep.1.html) is used for searching and presenting the lines that match a pattern.